Simplistik78/OMNI/README.md

 ### Performance Issues

 1. Increase capture interval in context menu
-2. Reduce capture area size
+2. Reduce capture area size if using OCR
 3. Close other resource-intensive applications

 ## Support